awesoemgaming/Future-RobNPC/README.md

 # Installation
 To use this script, follow the installation steps below:

-download the Future-RobNPC folder.
+1. download the Future-RobNPC folder.
-Place the folder in your FiveM resource directory.
+2. Place the folder in your FiveM resource directory.
+3. add `ensure Future-RobNPC` to your `server.cfg`

-Usage
+# Usage
 To rob an NPC, follow these steps:

-Aim your gun at an NPC and keep it pointed at them.
+1. Aim your gun at an NPC and keep it pointed at them.
-After a few seconds, the NPC will raise their hands in surrender.
+2. After a few seconds, the NPC will raise their hands in surrender.
-A notification will appear indicating the amount of money you have robbed from the NPC.
+3. A notification will appear indicating the amount of money you have robbed from the NPC.
-There is a cooldown period between robberies.
+4. There is a configurable cooldown period between robberies.

 # Configuration
 The script provides a configuration file (Config.lua) where you can adjust various settings: